 While the quality and quantity of a seller’s reviews is probably the main way most customers choose products on Amazon, it’s certainly not the only way.
 As somebody who buys on Amazon and represents hundreds of Amazon sellers, I constantly recommend my favorite sellers and products to my friends in casual conversation.

 But there’s no way I can recommend a seller with a name like XYDFIEIH to somebody at my local coffeeshop.
 Even if I could pronounce it out loud, there’s no way I’d remember how to spell it.
-And if I want to recommend the brand by email, I probably won’t feel like taking the extra step of scrolling through my past orders to find the name.
+And if I want to recommend the brand by email, I probably won’t feel like taking the extra step of scrolling through my past orders to find the name that I can’t remember.

 Avoid Words That Are Common in Your Industry; Be Distinguishable.